CZF does not have the Existence Property: Introduction

 (where $\{e\}(x)$ denotes the result of applying the $e$th recursive function to $x$) \end{definition}

-What it means to construct mathematical objects in general is less clear, but a common interpretation of this is that they should at least be definable, in the sense below. \begin{definition} $T$ has the \emph{existence property} (EP) if whenever $T \vdash (\exists x)\phi(x)$, there is some formula $\chi(x)$ that only has free variable $x$ such that
+What it means to construct mathematical objects in general is less clear, but a common interpretation of this is that they should at least be definable, in the sense below. \begin{definition} $T$ has the \emph{existence property} (EP) if whenever $T \vdash (\exists x)\,\phi(x)$, where $\phi$ only has free variable $x$, there is some formula $\chi(x)$ that only has free variable $x$ such that

 \end{definition}